abetusk/dev/projects/laser-relief/aesop/README.md

 ([version 2](https://archive.org/details/fablesofsopsel00kely)).
 The original book has fallen out of copyright.

-The source material was modified to focuse on the crow and the tree.
+The source material was modified to focus on the crow and the tree with other elements of the original art being removed to focus on these elements.
+See the [orig directory](orig) for the original picture before modification.

 Methodology